domcleal/as_deprecation_tracker/README.md

 * `envs` is an array of string Rails environment names that ASDT will monitor and raise errors for unpermitted deprecation warnings (defaults to `['test']`)
+* `line_tolerance` is the number of lines that callstack line numbers may differ from the deprecated call (defaults to 10)
 * `register_behavior` controls whether to change the AS::Deprecation behavior
   to ASDeprecationTracker::Receiver at startup, may be disabled to use multiple behaviors (defaults to true)